 LG G6 design

-Whatever design it gets, the focus according to LG is on "aesthetics and usability."
+Whatever design the G6 gets, the focus according to LG is on "aesthetics and usability."

-The interchangeable modules - or what LG calls "friends" - are out by the sounds of things, with LG's chief technologist Skott Ahn saying that LG is moving away from modular designs.
+The interchangeable modules - what LG calls "friends" - are out, with LG's chief technologist Skott Ahn saying that LG is moving away from modular designs.

 It's a decision we've been expecting, with an earlier report from the Electronic Times in Korea saying the same thing, while another source claimed the decision had been made in order to make the LG G6 waterproof.

 LG's first teaser video for the G6 features the word waterproof (above), and since then it's released another video (below) which seemingly confirms the water resistant feature of its upcoming flagship phone.

 TechRadar's take: LG is going to play things safe in the design department this time round with a waterproof finish and a look which is more in line with the mainstream smartphone market.
 We're hopeful the leak images at the top of this section ring true, with the premium finish and slender bezels.